Information for journalists

 The Carolina News Studio is a partnership between University Relations and the School of Journalism and Mass Communication.
 The studio is conveniently located on central campus in Carroll Hall, home of the School of Journalism and Mass Communication.

-The Carolina News Studio has a dedicated broadcast-quality fiber interconnection to Microspace Communications, Corp. in Raleigh, N.C.
-Microspace can provide on-demand access to most of the world’s major broadcast outlets via satellite uplink and VYVX fiber optics.
+The Carolina News Studio transmits a 1080i, high definition signal using technology from LTN Global Communications.
+The signal from the studio is also available through Microspace Communications Corp. in Raleigh, NC.
+Microspace (keep URL) can provide on-demand access to most of the world’s major broadcast outlets via satellite uplink and VYVX fiber optics.